Ofekw/SoftEng-306-Project-1/README.md

 		gedit ~/.bashrc

-* Scroll to the bottom of the file.
+* Scroll to the bottom of the file
-* Add:
+* Add

 		source ~/<path to workspace>/setup.bash (Leave the other source commands)

-* Update the export to:
+* Update the export to

 		export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:$HOME/<path to workspace>/se306Project1